crickets-and-comb/bfb_delivery/docs/index.rst

 Library and CLI for Bellingham Food Bank Delivery.

-So far, you can use this package to cut some cruft around creating delivery route manifests:

-    1. Split a driver-labeled route spreadsheet into individual driver spreadsheets.
-See :doc:`split_chunked_route` for more information.
-    2. Create printable manifests.
-See :doc:`create_manifests_from_circuit` for more information.
+Use this package to cut some cruft around creating delivery route manifests.
+There is one main tool :doc:`build_routes_from_chunked`, which is a CLI tool to take spreadsheet of stops assigned to drivers ("chunked" routes, as staff call it) and upload to Circuit to build, optimize, and distribute routes to drivers, producing also a final manifest spreadsheet to print for each driver.

 Contents